harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/windows/windows.md

 <div>

 ## Introduction
 Windows faults disrupt the resources running on a Windows OS based machine.
+This deteriorates the performance of the application for the duration of the chaos experiment.
 Depending on the type of instance the fault targets, Windows faults are categorized into various types.

 <ExperimentListSection experiments={experiments} />